arduino/help-center-content/content/Software Support/PLC IDE/If-PLC-IDE-isnt-working-with-your-device.md

 ---

-## If you can't connect to the device
+## If there's an issue when you connect to the device

 Learn what to do if you are unable to connect to the device.